Your introduction to ... Ableton Live

 We’ll also introduce you to Ableton’s brilliant Push tool and teach you how to use it to enhance your workflow.

-Held in the evening at ICMP, the course is just one of our part time programmes aimed at supporting musicians at all stages of their creative journey.
+Held in the evening at ICMP, this Ableton Live short course is just one of our programmes aimed at supporting musicians at all stages of their creative journey.
 We caught up with Marcello to find out more about how he started out in music and what students can get from his course...

 Could you tell us a little about yourself/your musical background?